 Tigers Tales somehow reached its third anniversary today.
 I never thought I'd keep it going for this long but it has now gotten to the the point where it would be pretty hard to give it up.
 The regular season is a challenge as this is a sabermetric blog more than anything else and it's often hard to find time to do analysis on top of watching the games.
 This wasn't an easy year to stay enthusiastic about the Tigers so thanks to all readers who kept reading my blog all season even when it became apparent that it was pretty much a lost season.

 I have been watching the playoffs but haven't been talking about it because bloggers who cover their teams every day can do a better job of informing people about the playoffs than I can this year.
-However, the off-season is my favorite time for blogging because that's when I do the bulk of my statistical analyses and that is where I feel I can contribute most to the Tigers blogosphere.
+However, the off-season is my favorite time for blogging because that's when I do the bulk of my statistical analysis and that is where I feel I can contribute most to the Tigers blogosphere.

 - My usual sabermetric 101 type articles and analyses which I do in the fall in early winter.
 I've already started the runs created stuff.